CHAPTER 1

 “Major?”
 Randy asked.
 “Won’t he just bring back more fighters?”

-She met the boy's hate-filled gaze, then looked at the two Marines holding rifles on him.
+She met the boy’s hate-filled gaze, then looked at the two men holding rifles on him.
 They grimaced and stepped back.

-The Elder watched until the boy vanished.
+The elder watched until the boy had vanished.
 He stared at Zoe.
-"Mercy to your enemy is cruelty to yourself."
+“Mercy to your enemy is cruelty to yourself.”
 His red beard waggled as he spoke.

 “Ma’am,” Randy interjected.